December-software-project/sort-algo/README.md

 ## Collaboration

-If you like this project, and wishes to contribute more to it, do contact us in the form from the website itself.
+If you like this project, and wish to contribute more to it, do contact us through the form in the `Contact Us` section from the [website](https://algosort.netlify.app/).